tyemirov/ctx/issues.md/ISSUES.md

     2. Use the LLM integration available in @tools/gix package to query LLMs
     3. Consider that the documents can be lengthy and we shall not alter them, but remove fluff only

 - [ ] [CT-104] Add a website documenting all of the benefits the ctx utility has.
-The web site shall be served from github so follow the convention for folders/file placement
+The web site shall be served from github so follow the convention for folders/file placement.
+1. Use docs/index.html so that GitHub can easily find it
+2. Prepare the content as a technical sales person appealing to the end user
+3. Use mpr-ui library and leverage footer from it @tools/mpr-ui/docs/custom-elements.md, @tools/mpr-ui/README.md

 ## Improvements (213–299)